microsoft/mu/docs/How/using_project_mu.md

 ## 0) Nomenclature

+I will use the term *workspace root* to reference the base folder for your code tree.
 Ordinarily, we use the *Platform Repository* as the outer-most layer.
 This means that the outermost git repository is where we store Platform specific files and libraries.
 In this case, our *Platform Repo* is also our *workspace root*.
-If you choose to have a different repository layout, it will be important to note what your *workspace root* is, as it should still be the root of your code tree.
+If you choose to have a different repository layout, it will be important to note what your *workspace root* is, as it should still be the base folder of your code tree.

 ## 1) Create Git Repo